openbroadcaster/observer/index.md

 ![Advanced Search Screen](/observer/img/advancedSearch.jpg ){: .square_redux}

-__Advanced search mode__, users combine search criteria to query and filter large libraries.
+__Advanced search mode__, usersbine search criteria to query and filter large libraries.
 Query fields and search terms may be specified and added to a list of search criteria.

 <br/>